 What are the benefits of membership?

-At the entry level of $175, members receive all basic membership benefits, including unlimited free gallery admission, discounts in the Walker Shop and restaurants, and tickets to Walker events as well as invitations to a variety of exclusive member events.
-Basic member programs include A Think & A Drink and Art School.
-Contemporaries also receive invitations to all Walker Film Club events throughout the year.
-In addition, members receive free reciprocal admission to hundreds of museums across the country.
+At the entry level of $175, members receive all basic membership benefits, including unlimited free gallery admission, discounts in the Walker Shop and restaurant, and tickets to Walker events as well as invitations to a variety of exclusive member events.
+Contemporaries also receive invitations to all Walker Film Club events throughout the year, and free reciprocal admission to more than 800 museums across the country.

 How can I join?